FAQ About Emergency Back-end Registry Operators (EBERO)

 Why are EBEROs important?

-One of ICANN's core missions is to preserve the operational security and stability of the Internet while also supporting open competition.
-With the launch of the New generic Top-Level Domain (New gTLD) program, the Internet will see a considerable increase in the number of registry operators.
-Although all applicants must meet technical, operational and financial requirements (see the gTLD Applicant Guidebook) the community-developed new gTLD program includes provisions for an emergency backup process.
-The EBERO program is designed to be activated should a registry operator require assistance to sustain critical registry functions for a period of time.
+One of ICANN's core missions is to preserve the operational security and stability of the Internet.
+With the launch of the New Generic Top-Level Domain (New gTLD) Program, the Internet has seen hundreds of new registry operators.
+Although all registry operators met technical, operational and financial requirements (see the gTLD Applicant Guidebook) the community-developed New gTLD Program includes provisions for an emergency backup process.
+The EBERO program is designed to be activated should a gTLD registry operator require assistance to sustain critical registry functions for a period of time.

-Geographic location also played a role in selection.
-ICANN sought candidates from geographically diverse regions in order to provide regional service to registries in all regions and alternate sites in case of local disasters.
+The RFP also included a goal to increase geographic diversity among EBERO providers in order to provide service to registries in all regions and provide alternate sites in case of local disasters.

-ICANN may revisit the number of EBERO providers in the future as needed.
+ICANN may revisit the number and location of EBERO providers in the future as needed.

 ICANN's goal is to have the emergency event resolved as soon as possible, preferably within 12 months.
-ICANN and the EBEROs will be prepared should more time be needed.
+However, ICANN and the contracted EBERO providers are able to sustain an event as long as necessary.

-Will an EBERO have access to my personal or confidential data?
+Will an EBERO provider have access to my personal or confidential data?